ambientkit/away/README.md

-# Way
+# Away

+Away (meaning Ambient Way) is a fork of the [Way](https://github.com/matryer/way) router that adds the ability to remove routes.

-HTTP router for Go 1.7
+HTTP router for Go

 * Deliberately simple
 * Extremely fast